Back To Top

 5. DO use your case study in presentations, pitches and videos: We use case studies in pitches by repurposing them in slides.
 And don’t forget to promote them through social media, email and on your site.
 A case study can be one of the hardest working assets you have … so work it.

-Common Mistakes to Avoid (the never-do-these list):
+Common mistakes to avoid (the never-do-these list):

 1. DON’T use your case study to talk about your organization: We all like to see our name in lights … but in your case studies, it’s best to dim that flame a bit.
 Here’s an easy exercise: Count how many times your company’s name appears in your case study versus your client’s name.
 Does your company’s name appear more than half the number of times your client’s name does?
 Then remove some of your mentions.